-Back disc pain
+Back disc pain — an overview

-Causes and prevention of bulging disc pain
+Causes and prevention of disc pain

 You may help to prevent back disc pain by taking some of the following steps:

-- Sleep on a comfortable mattress — this will give your back extra support and will help to reduce unnatural spine curvature
+- Sleep on a comfortable mattress.
+This will give your back extra support and will help to reduce unnatural spine curvature.

-- Quit smoking — smoking reduces overall circulation, especially to your lower back.
+- Quit smoking.
+Smoking reduces overall circulation, especially to your lower back.
 Decreased circulation increases the risk of injury and inhibits your body’s ability to heal itself.

-- Eat healthy foods in appropriate amounts — extra body weight adds to the overall load that your spine must support.
-Shedding a few pounds could reduce your chance of disc pain.
-Good nutrition also encourages healing.
+- Maintain a healthy weight.
+Extra body weight adds to the overall load that your spine must support.
+Losing a few extra pounds can reduce this pressure and could reduce your chance of developing disc pain.

 A minimally invasive treatment option

-Using a smaller incision and muscle-sparing techniques, our highly skilled surgeons can remove bulging disc material and other tissue pinching your spinal nerves to help you find relief.
-Because of the minimally invasive approach to the spine, our procedures offer a shorter recovery time and lower risk of complication than traditional open neck or back surgery.

-Contact us today learn more about the causes of bulging disc pain or herniated disc pain and how we may be able to help you.
+Using a less than 1-inch incision and muscle-sparing techniques, our highly-skilled surgeons can remove displaced disc material and other tissue pinching your spinal nerves to help you find relief.
+Because of the minimally invasive approach to the spine, our procedures offer a shorter recovery time and lower risk of complication than traditional open neck or back surgery.^ Contact us today learn more about the causes of back disc pain, including bulging or herniated disc pain, and how we may be able to help you.

-Ask us for a no-cost MRI review* to find out if you are a candidate for one of our procedures and take the next step toward pain relief.
+Ask us for a free MRI review* to find out if you are a candidate for one of our procedures and take the next step toward pain relief.